wbyoung/jsi/_posts/00-01-03-git-tdd-abstractions.md

 date: 2014-05-14 00:00:00
 ---

-This lesson will cover a few more basics, but first we're going to add Git and Test Driven Development to our workflow.
+This lesson will expand on some of the ideas we touched on while discussing functions, but first we're going to add Git and Test Driven Development to our workflow.

 ## Git & GitHub